Acıbadem University School of Medicine: Examinations

 Each subject committee of Phase I features at least one subject committee midterm exam and a theoretical and practical subject committee exam held after each committee.
 Interactive modules have a separate examination.
 Clinical Medicine and Professional Skills courses are evaluated according to their learning outcomes, which may vary based on educational methods.
 At the end of each year, a final exam is held featuring all subjects given throughout the year, which has a weighted mean of 40 percent of the total passing grade.

 For Year 4 and Year 5, students must attend theoretical and practical examinations at the end of each clerkship period.

 Grading system

 For each year of Phase I, the course grades consist of 60% of course examinations and 40% of final examination.
 Passing grades are calculated according to national credits of a given course.
 For Phase II, passing grades are calculated by taking the average of clerkship examination grades.

 Credits

 There are two types of credit systems; Local Credits and European Credit Transfer System credits (ECTS).
 One theoretical hour or two practical hours per week account for one local credit.
 At each committee, every 14 theoretical hours or 28 practical hours are assigned as one credit.
 ECTS credits are calculated based on students’ workload (featuring theoretical, practical hours and study time).

 Activities

-Monitoring the latest developments and research at close range and acting with a pioneering mission and full responsibility, Acıbadem has been organizing weekly and monthly scientific seminars and widely attended conferences with in-company and quest speakers.
+Monitoring the latest developments and research at close range and acting with a pioneering mission and full responsibility, Acıbadem has been organizing weekly and monthly scientific seminars and widely attended conferences with in-company and guest speakers.